numpy/numpy/README.md

 Call for Contributions
 ----------------------

-The NumPy project welcomes your expertise and enthusiasm!
+The NumPy project welcomes your expertise, enthusiasm, and contributions!

 Small improvements or fixes are always appreciated.
 If you are considering larger contributions to the source code, please contact us through the [mailing list](https://mail.python.org/mailman/listinfo/numpy-discussion) first.

-Writing code isn’t the only way to contribute to NumPy.
+Writing code isn't the only way to contribute to NumPy.
 You can also:
 - review pull requests
 - help us stay on top of new and old issues
 - develop tutorials, presentations, and other educational materials